BrandtH22/Rhizosphere/README.md

  <h1>Rhizosphere Project How-To</h1>

  --note this project and its creator have no connections with the Chia Network team.
+ --note this is an ALPHA version 2 of the IDE and HAS NOT BEEN THOROUGHLY TESTED, therefore we cannot guarantee the validity of any results at this time

 <h2>Getting Started</h2>

 > - Download the Rhizosphere.vxx.py and create_hex.ps1 files.
-> - Add these files to any locatable directory.
+> - Add these files to any locale directory.
 > - Run Rhizosphere.vxx.py

 <h2>Using the GUI</h2>

-> - Select the previously downloaded powershell file, the ChiaLisp file to be processed, appropriate prefix, and desired arguments.
+> - Use the File menu (top left) to set default files and open/save CLSP filetypes
+> - The default PS File is the create_hex.ps1 file downloaded with this project
+> - The default virtual environment is the venv folder directory, review pre-requisites at the bottom of this document for more information
+> - Use the 'Develop' tab for CLSP syntax highlighting while creating or editing a CLSP file
+> - Use the 'Serialize' tab for processing CLSP files into their respective hex, curried, treehash, and wallet results
-> - Click the begin button
+> - Click the begin button to initiate processing (note there is no processing indicator at this time other than the underlying CLI)
-> - Wait for the results to appear
+> - Wait for the results to appear (takes less than 30 seconds)
+> - The 'Deploy' is under development and will be released in v3 of the IDE

  (NOTE - processing will take less than 1 minute but during this time it may appear as though the GUI is frozen, it is not just please be patient.
 Future updates will include a processing identifier, for the time being monitor the supporting CLI for status.
 Also note that the created hex and txt files will overwrite any files with the same names.)